tarantool/doc/doc/how-to/getting_started_db.rst

 #.
 Inside ``instances.enabled/create_db``, create the ``instances.yml`` and ``config.yaml`` files:

-    *   ``instances.yml`` specifies instances to run in the current environment, for example:
+    *   ``instances.yml`` specifies instances to run in the current environment.
+In this example, there is one instance:

         ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/create_db/instances.yml
             :language: yaml